Azure/opendigitaltwins-dtdl/DTDL/v2/dtdlv2.md

 | `displayName` | optional | *string* | 1-64 chars | mutable | A localizable name for human display |

 ##### Map examples
+This example shows defining a map from a module name to a module state.
 ```json
 {
     "@type": "Property",